 Bias Incident Response Team (BIRT): The BIRT is comprised of three entities within the University community.
-Specifically, the Director of the Office of Institutional Equity and Diversity, the Assistant to the President for Diversity and Social Engagement, and the Associate Vice President of Student Affairs/Dean of Students or their designees.
+Specifically, the Director of the Office of Institutional Equity and Diversity, the Vice President for Diversity and Community Engagement, and the Associate Vice President of Student Development Dean of Students or their designees.
 The BIRT activates this protocol, provides guidance to the individuals or departments working with the Bias-Related Incident investigation, and adjudication process.